dsoto/ENSP-338-Notes/economics-fundamentals.md

 difference in energy between the two scenarios.

 The 1984 paper by Alan Meier uses the capital recovery function to convert the overall investment cost to a periodic cost with the appropriate discount rate.

+# Cost of Avoided Carbon

+Similar to this is the cost of avoided carbon.
+In this case the annual energy savings can be substituted with the annual carbon savings.
+We would compare this to the cost of carbon in the carbon markets to determine whether it is an appropriate investment.